upros/ATLS/atls/draft-friel-tls-over-http-01.md

 This document describes how clients and applications can leverage standard TLS software stacks to establish secure end-to-end encrypted connections at the application layer.
 The connections may establish TLS {{?RFC5246}} {{?I-D.ietf-tls-tls13}} or DTLS {{?RFC6347}} {{?I-D.ietf-tls-dtls13}} sessions.
 There are multiple advantages to reuse of existing TLS software stacks for establishment of application layer secure connections.
 These include:

 - many clients and application services already include a TLS software stack, so there is no need to include yet another software stack in the software build
-- no need to define a new cryptographic negotiation and exchange protocol between clients and services
+- no need to define a new cryptographic negotiation, authentication, and key exchange protocol between clients and services
+- provides standards based PKI mutual authentication between clients and services
 - no need to train software developers on how to use a new cryptographic protocols or libraries
 - automatically benefit from new cipher suites by simply upgrading the TLS software stack
 - automatically benefit from new features, bugfixes, etc. in TLS software stack upgrades

-Additionally, application services that wish to perform client certificate verification can leverage application layer TLS to do standard TLS client authentication and certificate verification even if there are multiple transport hops, middleboxes or gateways between the client and the service.

 This document also explicitly defines how application layer TLS connections can be established using HTTP {{?RFC7230}} {{?RFC7540}} or CoAP as transport layers.
 This document does not preclude the user of other transport layers, however defining how application layer TLS connections can be established over other transport layers such as [ZigBee] or [Bluetooth] is beyond the scope of this document.

+Explicitly identifying application layer TLS packets enables transport layer middleboxes to provide transport capabilities and enforce suitable transport policies for these payloads, without requiring access to unencrypted application data.

 # Terminology